 We are excited to conduct the first phase of a European collaboration that will study pathways to recovery from problematic illicit drug use.
 The Life in Recovery (LiR) survey is designed to document the lives of people who have reduced or stopped problematic use of drugs, and how overcoming their problematic use has changed their lives and the lives of those around them.
-The survey will gather information primarily from people in England, Scotland, the Netherlands and Belgium, but we expect this survey to gather data from other places as well.
+The survey will gather information primarily online but you may also receive a hard, paper copy from people in England, Scotland, the Netherlands and Belgium, but we expect this survey to gather data from other places as well.

 In this survey and in other publications, we use the term ‘in recovery’ to describe a personal process of change.
 You may not see yourself as someone ‘in recovery’, and we do ask in the survey which term you think best describes your present status.

 You are invited to help an international team of addiction and recovery researchers asking how being in recovery can change the lives of persons who had a problem with illicit drugs, their loved ones and their communities.

 Anyone who considers themselves to have had problems with illicit drugs is encouraged to complete the survey.
 While much is known about the many costs of problematic illicit drug use, we know very little about what happens in a person’s life in recovery.
 We want to hear about your experiences regardless of whether you have sought any help or not or whether you consider yourself as someone “in recovery”; we would very much like to hear from you.
 If you know other people who may also be interested in sharing their experiences for this important project, please send them the survey link and encourage them to participate.
 Anyone who considers themselves ‘in recovery’ FOR AT LEAST 3 MONTHS is encouraged to complete the survey.